 ‘Buy a bag… go home in a box.’

-Popcorn is a 1991 American horror film directed by former actor Mark Herrier (Freddy’s Nightmares) from a screenplay by Alan Ormsby (Children Shouldn’t Play with Dead Things, Deranged and Deathdream) as Todd Hackett.
+Popcorn is a 1991 American horror feature film directed by former actor Mark Herrier (Freddy’s Nightmares) from a screenplay written by Alan Ormsby (Children Shouldn’t Play with Dead Things, Deranged and Deathdream) as Todd Hackett.

 Ormsby directed all three of the films-within-the-film but was replaced by Herrier a few weeks into the production.
 Director Bob Clark (Black Christmas; Murder by Decree) was an uncredited co-producer and the musical score was provided by Paul Zaza (Prom Night; My Bloody Valentine; Curtains).